 Quiet: The Power of Introverts in a World That Can't Stop Talking by Susan Cain.
 Argues we dramatically undervalue introverts; shows how much we lose in doing so; charts the rise of the Extrovert Ideal and explores how deeply it has come to permeate our culture; introduces us to successful introverts.
 Passionately argued, superbly researched, and filled with indelible stories of real people.

 Let Your Life Speak: Listening for the Voice of Vocation by Parker J. Palmer.
-With wisdom, compassion, and gentle humor, invites us to listen to the inner teacher and follow its leadings toward a sense of meaning and purpose.
-Telling stories from his own life and the lives of others who have made a difference, he shares insights gained from darkness and depression as well as fulfillment and joy, illuminating a pathway toward vocation for all who seek the true calling of their lives.
+With wisdom, compassion, and gentle humor, Parker J. Palmer invites us to listen to the inner teacher and follow its leadings toward a sense of meaning and purpose.
+Telling stories from his own life and the lives of others who have made a difference, he shares insights gained from darkness and depression as well as fulfillment and joy, illuminating a pathway toward vocation for all who seek.

 Religion for Atheists: A Non-believer's Guide to the Uses of Religion (Vintage) by Alain De Botton.
 Argues that we can benefit from the wisdom and power of religion—without having to believe in any of it.